Lyn-DA/simply-meditation/README.md

 - The navigation bar is fully responsive and identical on all three pages which allows for easy navigation
 - Includes links to the Logo, Homepage, Classes and Connect page
 - The current page is highlighted by an underline in the navigational menu
+- This section is valable to the user as it

 ### Main Image